I Was an American Spy

-I Was An American Spy is a 1951 American war drama film dramatizing the true story of Claire Phillips, an American expat who spied on the Japanese during World War II and was captured, tortured, and sentenced to death before being rescued.
-The film, produced by Allied Artists and directed by Lesley Selander, starred Ann Dvorak in the title role.
-In addition to obtaining the rights to her 1947 book Manila Espionage, the filmmakers brought Phillips on as a technical adviser and she made personal appearances to promote the film, Phillips and Dvorak became good friends, with Phillips admiring Dvorak's professional dedication in this difficult role.
-The film begins with General Mark W. Clark paying tribute to Claire Phillips and ends with General Clark awarding her the Medal of Freedom.
+I Was an American Spy is a 1951 American war drama film based the true story of Claire Phillips as told in her 1947 book Manila Espionage and a subsequent article in Reader's Digest.
+Phillips was an American expatriate who conducted espionage in Japan during World War II and was captured, tortured and sentenced to death before her rescue.
+The film, produced by Allied Artists and directed by Lesley Selander, stars Ann Dvorak in the title role.

 Plot

-Claire, an American-born Filipina living in Manila, is working as a cafe entertainer on the eve of the attack on Pearl Harbor.
-She marries an American soldier, Sgt.
-John Phillips (Douglas Kennedy), and with her husband, witnesses the Japanese invasion of the Philippines during the Battle of Bataan.
-Her husband is captured, and she watches as he is killed by machine gun fire in the Bataan Death March after he defies the order of a cruel Japanese soldier not to drink from typhoid contaminated water.
-In retaliation, Phillips uses a handgun to shoot and kill a Japanese soldier.
-She then joins the Filipino resistance, and in order to obtain intelligence to send back to the United States, she opens a nightclub catering to Japanese officers.
-Phillips is code named "High Pockets" for her habit of stashing items in her brassiere.
-She successfully passes useful intelligence on to the American forces and the Filipino underground, but is then discovered, imprisoned, and water tortured by the Japanese.
-Sentenced to death, she is rescued in the nick of time by American soldiers (one of whom is Cpl.
-John Boone (Gene Evans)) who storm Bilibid Prison, killing the Japanese guards.
+Claire Phillips, an American-born Filipina living in Manila, is working as a cafe entertainer on the eve of the attack on Pearl Harbor.
+She marries American soldier John Phillips and witnesses the Japanese invasion of the Philippines during the Battle of Bataan.
+Her husband is captured, and she watches as he is killed by machine-gun fire during the Bataan Death March after he defies the order of a cruel Japanese soldier not to drink from typhoid-contaminated water.
+In retaliation, Phillips shoots and kills a Japanese soldier.
+She then joins the Filipino resistance, and in order to obtain intelligence to send to the United States, she opens a nightclub catering to Japanese officers.
+Phillips is code-named "High Pockets" for her habit of stashing items in her brassiere.
+She successfully passes useful intelligence to the American forces and the Filipino underground, but she is discovered, imprisoned and water-tortured by the Japanese.
+Sentenced to death, she is rescued in the nick of time by American soldiers who storm New Bilibid Prison, killing the Japanese guards.